agentcontest/massim_2018/documents/server.md

   }
 ```

 Each key in the ```teams``` JSON object is the name of a team.
-Each key in an object the name points to is the name of an agent.
-The value of that agent is the agent's password.
+It points to an array of single agent accounts.
+Each account is represented by an array, where the fist entry is the agent's username, and the second its password.

 Here, for teams B to E we used a custom JSON include mechanism that will be explained in the next section.